MIresearch/About/README.md

 The current platform allows us to share our on-going and past work while linking it to current events.

-Our goal is to leverage our technical and analytical skills as well as economic thoughts to bring new persectives to current policy discussions.
+We leverage ur technical and analytical skills as well as economic thoughts to bring new persectives to current policy discussions.

 Our work is data-driven and uses some of the latest techniques such as big data analysis and machine learning techniques to as new policy questions and influence global policy issues related to:<Br>